 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Neuroendocrine Tumor of the Pancreas.
 Use the menu to see other pages.
-Think of that menu as a roadmap for this complete guide.
+Think of that menu as a roadmap for this entire guide.

-About the pancreas
+About pancreas NETs

+Approximately 7% of NETs develop in the pancreas.
 The pancreas is a pear-shaped gland located in the abdomen between the stomach and the spine.
 It is about 6 inches long and is made up of 2 major components: